bilibili/WebAV/doc-site/docs/guide/faq.en-US.md

 Supported on Chrome/Edge 102+, not supported on Safari or Firefox.

+You can visit <https://bilibili.github.io/WebAV/demo> to check your current browser's compatibility.

+For mobile devices and more detailed compatibility information, please check [Can i use WebCodecs](https://caniuse.com/?search=WebCodecs)

 **The website must use HTTPS or localhost**, otherwise:

 - WebCodecs API will be detected as incompatible.